How to give like a wise man in eight steps

 Some charities offer membership with benefits: the National Trust gives free entry to its properties; art galleries give free entry to special exhibitions.

-These make great gifts: annual membership of the National Trust, for example, costs £63 or £105 for a couple.
+These make great gifts: annual membership of the National Trust or RSPB, for example..

 And remember to Gift Aid it.